jryzkns/gg-gen/README.md

 meme generator for the popular [crop-edit meme](https://knowyourmeme.com/memes/gossip-girl-title-remixes) for gossip girl.

+## Instructions:
+*NOTE:* this set of instructions is for running this code from repl.it!
+ - In the file section, go to `data.py` and change the `preamble` and `response` to your favorite iteration of the gossip girl meme
+ - Press the green play button

 ### Disclaimer

 The creator of this meme generator claims no ownership over the intellectual properties of Gossip Girl and the fonts used.